brendaR43/BaSP-M2023/README.md

 We created an HTML document with the same content as the landing of the screenflow of the first week.

 ## Week 03
-We include the styles corresponding to the HTML structure of week 02 to make the page look identical to the first week's screenflow landing page in desktop view.
+We included the styles corresponding to the HTML structure of week 02 to make the page look identical to the first week's screenflow landing page in desktop view.

 ## Authors
 - Brenda Romero